RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 	1. getEntry(position: integer): ItemType
 7. Get List Length
 	1. getLength(): integer

- (i.e., appending, inserting and deleting nodes) as well as constructors and destructors.
+8. Reverse
+	1. reverseIterative(): ItemType -- returns the new head pointer position
+	2. reverseRecursive(): ItemType
+9. Constructors
+	1. List::List();
+	2. List::List(List \*L);
+10. Destructors
+11. Print Members
+	1. overload the operator<<

-You should implement this list such that it can hold any kind of object in the node.
-You must implement this as a pointer to an object.
+You should implement this list such that it can hold any kind of object in the node. **You must implement this as a pointer to an object.**

 ##### Node Suggestion
 Here is what the abstract node would look like: